vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 ## What Is vSphere Integrated Containers Management Portal? <a id="whats_portal"></a>

 vSphere Integrated Containers Management Portal is a highly scalable and very lightweight container management platform for deploying and managing container based applications.
+The management portal runs as a container in the vSphere Integrated Containers virtual appliance.
 It is designed to have a small footprint and boot extremely quickly. vSphere Integrated Containers Management Portal is intended to provide DevOps administrators with automated deployment and lifecycle management of containers.

 - Resource management, allowing DevOps administrators to set deployment preferences which lets vSphere Integrated Containers Management Portal manage container placement.
 - Live state updates that provide a live view of the container system.